kevinchen27/lyft-rides-analysis/README.md

-# Lyft Rides Data Analysis
+# Lyft Rides Data Analysis (Not For Monetization - Creative, not-for-profit purposes only)

 Analyzing Lyft data to draw potential insights about driver and rides patterns.
 Insights include questions that could be of use to Lyft to improving its rides experience.